Carnegie Mellon is here to support you throughout the financial aid process

 Am I in the Process? applicant portal.

-Submit a valid government issued photo ID and the Statement
+2) Submit a valid government-issued photo ID and the Statement of Educational Purpose form (linked below) in person to The HUB

-If you or your family have special circumstances you'd like us to review, complete the Financial Aid Special Circumstances Request form and follow the instructions for submitting any supporting documents.
+If you are starting at Carnegie Mellon in Fall 2023 and you or your family have special circumstances you'd like us to review, please contact the HUB for instructions.